AtkinsonKyle/learning-journal/README.md

 # Kyle's Repository of Learning
-Hey, I'm [Kyle](https://github.com/AtkinsonKyle), I'm in the new 102 class at Code Fellows.
+Hey, my name is [Kyle](https://github.com/AtkinsonKyle), and I'm in the new 102 class at Code Fellows.
 My goal is to learn as much as possible so I can become fluent in multiple languages!

 ## Growth Mindset
 > A growth mindset is one that is always learning!
 Making mistakes doesn't have to be a bad thing, it should encourage you to keep charging forward.